Fearless Critic

 (512) 467-4280

-East Side Showroom is the posterchild for the East Sixth wave of twee fetishism and geeked-out rusticity.
-Its handmade details are breathtaking, beginning with the front-and-center bar, a simple shelving unit filled with backlit bottles of colorful liquid that reminds us of a fin de siècle apothecary.
-A looming brass contraption is equal parts submarine periscope and upside-down milking jugs, and is, ingeniously, used as the tap system for beer.
-Edgy art adorns the walls, and chairs are framed by whimsical rebar shapes.
-Shabby upholstery in red, green, and black stripes might appear in a Tim Burton film set in Montmartre.
+East Side Showroom is one of the most delightful evenings in town.
+As your eyes adjust, surprising and evocative images take shape: the bar’s shelving unit is filled with backlit bottles of colorful liquid, like in a fin de siècle apothecary; a looming submarine-periscope-meets-milking-jugs brass contraption houses the tap system for beer.
+Edgy art adorns the walls; upon one, a silent film flickers.
+Chairs are framed by whimsical rebar curves, and shabby upholstery in red, green, and black stripes might appear in a Tim Burton film set in Montmartre.